arpcorrea/arpcorrea.github.io/_posts/2020-06-07-Thermoplastic-Welding-Literature-Review.md

 In the welding definition, one word might have caught your attention: “consolidating”.
 During consolidation, external heat and pressure are applied in order to enable two main phenomena: (I) intimate contact development and (II) interface healing.
 What do they mean?

+Let's start with the first phenomena, the intimate contact.
 The adherent’s surface is never smooth at any scale, showing a self-affine property.
 In the figure below, you can find a real-life roughness measured by confocal microscopy.